raymond98tan/raymond98tan.github.io/_posts/2020-08-27-Build-Project01.md

 ![cluster2 means](/assets/img/cluster2_means.JPG)

-Looking at cluster 2, the songs are higher positivity, higher acoustics, and groovy(for a lack of a better work), therefore, I'll identify this playlist cluster as "rnb and hip hop"
+Looking at cluster 2, the songs are higher positivity, higher acoustics, and groovy(for a lack of a better word).
+These are the type of songs where I'd want to jam to at night because of the lower energy level without any negative vibes.
+Therefore, I'll identify this playlist cluster as "rnb and hip hop"

 #### Cluster 3
 1. SZA - Love Galore (**Pop**)